-Focus staying at a stoke per minute rate of 24-30 spm.
+Focus staying at a stroke per minute rate of 24-30 spm.
 This is the sweet spot where you will burn the most calories.

-I was able to find a study done on Rowing Speed vs. Calories Burned that showed as you row faster, the amount of calories you burn increases exponentially.
+I was able to find a study done on Rowing Speed vs. Calories Burned that showed as you row faster, the number of calories you burn increases exponentially.

 Basically, to go a little faster on a rowing machine requires a lot more energy and calories.

 Another great tip to help you burn the most calories while rowing is to switch up your workouts.
 Alternating your routine every 2 weeks – 1 month will help your body not become “accustomed” to your workout routine.